 Q1: How long is the application examination period?

-A1: The standard processing period is five working days.
-However, if any kind of checking is required (the submission of additional documents, an interview with the applicant, inquiries, etc.), or if a visa application is made for the purpose of a long-term stay without a Certificate of Eligibility, etc., the examination may take longer than five working days (from several weeks to several months) so it is recommended that you make the application with plenty of time.
+A1: The standard processing period is five working days from the day after the date of the acceptance of application.
+However, if any kind of checking is required (the submission of additional documents, an interview with the applicant, inquiries, etc.), or if a visa application is made for the purpose of a long-term stay without a Certificate of Eligibility, etc., the examination may take longer than five working days (from several weeks to several months).
+Therefore, it is recommended that you make the application well before the scheduled date of departure.

 Q2: Why was I asked to provide additional documents?

-A2: Sometimes additional information will be required for the examination process, and sometimes you will be asked in the process to submit extra documents in addition to the documents indicated above as the necessary documents.
-Each applicant has different conditions and circumstances, and sometimes we do not become aware of these until after the application has been accepted, therefore there are some documents that we donot ask everyone to submit from the beginning.
-If you do not submit the additional documents, the examination cannot be proceeded any further, and you will not be able to get the visa issued.
+A2: Sometimes additional information will be required for the examination process, and sometimes you will be asked in the process to submit extra documents in addition to the documents indicated as the necessary documents.
+Each applicant has different conditions and circumstances, and sometimes we do not become aware of these until the application has been accepted, therefore there are some documents that we do not ask everyone to submit from the beginning.
+If you do not submit the additional documents, the examination cannot be processed any further, and you will not be able to get the visa issued.